Chlamydia and LGV guide: Screening and diagnostic testing

 Based on expert opinion, that NAAT can detect small amounts of DNA or RNA (inoculum), post-exposure testing using NAAT can be done without waiting for 48 hours.

-People with suspected LGV: If there has been travel to regions where chancroid (Haemophilus ducreyi) and donovanosis/granuloma inguinale (Klebsiella granulomatis) are endemic, these conditions should also be considered as differential diagnoses.
+For people with suspected LGV, if there has been travel to regions where chancroid ( Haemophilus ducreyi) and donovanosis/granuloma inguinale (Klebsiella granulomatis) are endemic, consider these conditions as differential diagnoses.

 Recommended specimens and tests for C. trachomatis